The Big Give: The Summer Give

-The Green Match Fund
+Earth Raise (formerly The Green Match Fund)

-To May 2022, The Big Give and partner organisation Environmental Funders Network has raised £2.7m for The Green Match Fund, to support charities working on environmental issues as part of their core mission.
+Earth Raise is a UK-based environmental fundraising campaign coordinated by Big Give in partnership with WaterBear, South Wind Blows, and the Environmental Funders Network.
+The campaign supports charities focused on environmental issues by using matched donations to amplify public giving.

+Originally launched in 2021 as The Green Match Fund, the initiative was rebranded as Earth Raise in April 2025 to reflect its growing scale and ambition.
+The inaugural Earth Raise campaign raised £8.1 million during a week-long match funding event involving 307 environmental charities, including the Sustainable Food Trust, Rewilding Britain, Friends of the Earth, The Wildlife Trusts, and Surfers Against Sewage.
+Previous campaigns have received support from Monty Don, Stephen Fry, Ben Goldsmith, Megan McCubbin and Chris Packham.

+Kind2Mind

+Big Give's Kind2Mind is an annual match-funding drive in support of charities that address, prevent, research, treat and campaign for mental health issues.
+In the 2024 appeal, £2.4 million was raised for 160 charities, including the Edinburgh Children's Hospital Charity and The Passage.

 Cut the Crap

-The Big Give has raised £88k for Surfers Against Sewage's Cut the Crap campaign, which lobbies against the pollution of Britain's waterways.
+Big Give has raised £88k for Surfers Against Sewage's Cut the Crap campaign, which lobbies against the pollution of Britain's waterways.

 Emergency appeals

-The Big Give has adapted its match funding model to emergency appeals, which are launched quickly and in co-ordination with the Disasters Emergency Committee to raise money.
-Emergency Challenge Funds have been launched in response to the 2023 Turkey–Syria earthquake, typhoon Haiyan in the Philippines, earthquakes in Haiti and Nepal and other international emergencies.
+Big Give has adapted its match funding model to emergency appeals, which are launched quickly and in co-ordination with the Disasters Emergency Committee to raise money.
+Emergency Challenge Funds have been launched in response to the 2023 Turkey–Syria earthquake, Typhoon Haiyan in the Philippines, earthquakes in Haiti and Nepal and other international emergencies.
 In October 2017 £232,446 was raised for Rohingya refugees escaping violence in Myanmar's Rakhine State.
 The funds were distributed to seven charities working directly with Rohingya refugees, including the British Red Cross and UNICEF UK.

 Afghanistan Emergency Appeal

-In August 2021, The Big Give match-funded Afghanaid's Afghanistan Crisis Appeal, raising £78,257 to deliver emergency support to families uprooted by regional conflict and famine.
+In August 2021, Big Give match-funded Afghanaid's Afghanistan Crisis Appeal, raising £78,257 to deliver emergency support to families uprooted by regional conflict and famine.
 Donations helped to provide domestic assistance kits for heating, food preparation and hygiene.

-Covid-19 response
+COVID-19 response

-The Big Give has raised over £5.5m through various COVID-19 relief campaigns, including £1.36m for the National Emergencies Trust COVID-19 Emergency Appeal, with donations from 1,900 individuals.
+Big Give has raised over £5.5m through various COVID-19 relief campaigns, including £1.36m for the National Emergencies Trust COVID-19 Emergency Appeal, with donations from 1,900 individuals.
 The appeal funded food and sanitation supplies to support the elderly and vulnerable across the UK.
 Co-funders included the Julia and Hans Rausing Trust, the Reed family, Reed Foundation and Cazenove Capital (Schroders).
 In July 2020 The Big Give raised £3.2m for Champions for Children, a joint campaign with The Childhood Trust to match fund 94 charities in support of vulnerable children in London affected by the 2020 COVID-19 pandemic.

 In April 2021 Management Today gave its Special Recognition Award to Reed for the firm's COVID-19 relief efforts.